rpdelaney/l4d2-tourney-rules/rules.md

 in-game menu options or legal console variables is allowed.

 ######6.2.11 Unused sounds
-Materials and sounds that are related to weapons or items that are banned in the competitive configuration, which may
+Modifying materials and sounds that are related to weapons or items that are banned in the competitive configuration (which may
-include: "Tier 2" weapons, chainsaw, M60, grenades, etc.
+include: "Tier 2" weapons, chainsaw, M60, grenades, etc) is allowed.

 #####6.3 Forbidden modifications
 Aside from the above, no modifications to game files or materials, nor